-At TF Pumps we supply circulator pumps from Ebara and Lowara, covering everything from small domestic heating circulators to larger commercial hydronic circulator pumps.
-Browse our ranges below, or call us on +44 1332 913500 if you need help selecting the right circulator for your system.
+We supply circulator pumps from Ebara and Lowara, from small domestic heating units up to larger commercial hydronic circulators, and can source other makes where a system needs them.
+The ranges are below, or call +44 1332 913500 for help choosing.

-A circulator pump is a pump designed to circulate liquid, usually water or a water-glycol mixture, continuously around a closed piping circuit.
-The most common application is in hydronic heating and cooling systems, where the circulating pump moves heated or chilled water from the heat source (boiler, heat pump or chiller) through radiators, underfloor loops, fan coil units or other emitters, and back again.
+A circulator pump moves liquid, usually water or a water-glycol mix, continuously around a closed circuit.
+The classic case is a hydronic heating or cooling system, where it carries heated or chilled water from the boiler, heat pump or chiller out through radiators, underfloor loops or fan coils and back to the source.

-Because a circulator pump operates in a closed loop, it does not need to lift fluid against gravity, the water column in the return leg balances the water column in the flow leg.
-The pump only needs to overcome the frictional resistance of the pipework, fittings, valves and emitters.
-This is why circulator pumps are much smaller and lower-powered than the open-system pumps used for water supply or transfer.
+The closed loop is the key to its design.
+With the water column in the return leg balancing the column in the flow leg, the pump never fights gravity; it only has to push against the frictional resistance of pipes, fittings, valves and emitters.
+That is a far smaller job than supplying or transferring water in an open system, so circulators are much smaller and lower-powered than the pumps used for those tasks.

-Variable-speed circulator pumps automatically adjust their speed to match the system’s demand.
-When thermostatic radiator valves close down in rooms that have reached temperature, the pump reduces speed to match the lower flow requirement.
-This cuts electrical consumption dramatically, modern EC circulators use a fraction of the energy of older fixed-speed models, and the payback period on replacement is often measured in months rather than years.
+That variable speed is where the savings come from.
+As thermostatic radiator valves close in rooms that have reached temperature, the pump throttles back to match the lower flow.
+Modern EC circulators draw a fraction of the power that older fixed-speed units did, and swapping an old pump for a new one often pays for itself in months rather than years.

-Wet-rotor circulators: the most common type for domestic and light commercial heating.
-The rotor runs inside the pumped liquid, which also cools and lubricates the motor bearings.
-No mechanical seal is needed, so wet-rotor circulators are virtually maintenance-free and extremely quiet.
-The Ebara Ego and Lowara Ecocirc ranges we supply are both wet-rotor designs.
+Wet-rotor circulators are the standard for domestic and light commercial heating.
+The rotor runs inside the pumped liquid, which cools and lubricates the bearings, so there is no mechanical seal to fail.
+They are practically maintenance-free and very quiet.
+The Ebara Ego and Lowara Ecocirc ranges we stock are both wet-rotor.

-Solar circulators: designed specifically for solar thermal circuits.
-They handle higher temperatures and glycol mixtures, with materials rated for the demands of solar thermal duty.
-The Lowara Ecocirc D5 Solar is purpose-built for this application.
+Solar circulators are built for solar thermal circuits, rated for higher temperatures and glycol mixtures.
+The Lowara Ecocirc D5 Solar is made for this duty.

-Hydronic circulator pumps for commercial systems: larger variable-speed circulating pumps specified for commercial heating, chilled water and condenser water circuits.
-Typically flange-mounted (DN40 and above) with higher flow rates and more sophisticated control interfaces for integration with building management systems.
+Commercial hydronic circulators are larger variable-speed units for commercial heating, chilled water and condenser circuits, typically flange-mounted at DN40 and above with control interfaces for building management integration.

-A circulator pump is sized by two numbers: the flow rate the system needs (determined by the heat load and the design temperature difference across the system) and the head the pump must overcome (the total frictional resistance of the circuit at that flow rate, sometimes called the index run).
-The pump’s duty point must sit on or near the best-efficiency point of its performance curve.
+A circulator is set by two figures: the flow the system needs (from the heat load and the design temperature difference) and the head it must overcome (the friction of the circuit at that flow, the index run).
+The duty point wants to sit on or near the best-efficiency point of the curve.
+Oversizing is the usual error and brings flow noise, wasted energy and balancing trouble; variable-speed models are more forgiving because they modulate down, but the base selection still matters.

 If your questions have not been answered here, get in touch with our team for more information.